 Lentils are so easy to prepare.
 Healthy lentil recipes are perfect for helping you in the “weight loss” department.
-Chock full of nutrition, fiber and a great protein alternative to meat that works for gluten-free and vegan diets too.
+Chock full of nutrition, fiber, and a great protein alternative to meat that works for gluten-free and vegan diets too.

 We enjoy meat dishes, but also know that we should “limit” our meat intake.
 Lentils are the perfect meat substitute.
 They can be used in a variety of recipes.
 Soups, sauces, even in baking.
 Readily available and easy on the budget, healthy, nutritious lentils are a win all the way around.

-Puy Lentil Recipe Ingredients
+Puy Lentil Sauce Ingredients

 - Puy lentils